themkat/k8s-intro-talk/README.md

 ## Extra resources
 These resources was linked in the talk, and now you can click on them for real :D
+- [kubectl API docs](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/).
+API docs for `kubectl`.
+Make sure you are checking the docs for the same version of Kubernetes that you are using.
 - [Smooth Sailing with Kubernetes (comic)](https://cloud.google.com/kubernetes-engine/kubernetes-comic/).
 Comic about what Kubernetes is, and what problems it solves.
 From Google.
 - [KataCoda](https://www.katacoda.com/): Interactive Kubernetes courses and playground.
 Don't do all!
 Find out what you want to learn, and pick relevant courses.
 At least my recommendation.
 - [Kubernetes for Developers by Joseph Heck](https://www.amazon.com/gp/product/B07931YQK3): The book I've used to learn more after experiments at home.
 Great for learning K8s, even though you might not feel 100 % comfortable with container building in general (Dockerfiles)